-Objective: To provide an understanding of the major aspects of J&K during the early and early medieval period.
+Objective: To provide an understand of the major aspects of Ancient J&K.

 Historiography of Early & Early Medieval Kashmir, Rise & Growth of Religious Sects in Kashmir, Naga Worship, Buddhism, Shaivism and Vaishnavism.

 Architecture and Sculpture of Kashmir: Temple Architecture: Martand, Avantipur, Pandrethan and the Sculpture of the Valley.